irsbugs/cmrt/Simulation Website.md

 * Install PHP modules.
 * Install Apache2 and change Owner and Group from `www-data` to `cmrailtr`.
 * Install MariaDB. `mariadb-server` and `mariadb-client`
-* Install WordPress zip file, with the top-level directory in the home folder.
-All WordPress files and folders have the Owner and Group of `cmrailtr`.
+* Install WordPress zip file, with the top-level directory in the home directory.
+All WordPress files and directories have the Owner and Group of `cmrailtr`.
 * WordPress database is: `cmrailtr_czhn1`
 * WordPress user is: `cmrailtr_czhn1`
 * Rename `wordpress` top-level directory as `public_html`